Iowa finds no violations at Tyson plant with deadly outbreak

 The Associated Press has confirmed that at least five workers have died after getting the virus, most recently a 44-year-old maintenance worker who died on Memorial Day after a lengthy illness.
 The other deaths have included a 65-year-old laundry department worker, a 58-year-old Bosnian refugee, a 60-year-old Latino father and a refugee from Congo.

+Iowa health officials have not released the number of meatpacking workers who have died because of the virus in Waterloo or at other plants.

-Iowa OSHA says it inspected the plant April 20 after Democratic lawmakers filed a complaint alleging that unsafe working conditions caused the outbreak, which devastated the broader community.
-Within days, the plant suspended operations, reopening about two weeks later with new safety protocols.
+Iowa OSHA said it inspected the Waterloo plant April 20 after Democratic lawmakers filed a complaint alleging that unsafe working conditions caused the outbreak, which devastated the broader community.
+Within days, the plant suspended operations and reopened about two weeks later with new safety protocols.

 Iowa OSHA Administrator Russell Perry said in a letter dated June 11 that his agency found “no violations of the Iowa occupational safety and health standards on the date of the inspection."